Xuxa e os Duendes 2: No Caminho das Fadas: Plot

 Kira (Xuxa Meneghel), the pixie of light, is back to face a new challenge.
 She senses that her friend, Nanda (Debby Lagranha), is in danger.
 Worried, call her and discover that Nanda and her cousins were attacked by a strange witch who came in search of her tears to perform a curse.
 Kira goes to meet the children.
 She tries to reassure them and meets Rafael (Luciano Szafir), Nanda's uncle.
 A climate emerges between the two, encouraged by children.
-In the wizarding world, the witches Bertilda (Cristina Pereira), Desdemona (Vic Militello) and Adastéia (Karen Acioly) make the spell capable of turning hearts in love with stones.
-Algaz (Betty Lago) - the mother witch - appears and realizes that the curse is not working.
+In the wizarding world, the witches Bertilda (Cristina Pereira), Desdemona (Vic Militello), and Adastéia (Karen Acioly) make the spell capable of turning hearts in love with stones.
+Algaz (Betty Lago mother witch, appears and realizes that the curse is not working.
 She rages and says it will take a second special tear to complete the curse.
 Kira returns to the greenhouse and meets Cléo (Zilka Salaberry), her mentor in the human world.
 She needs to find out if love between two beings of different natures is possible.
 She decides to tell Zinga (Ana Maria Braga), the elf queen and her mother.
 In the way of the fairies, Kira knows the fairy Kin (Juliana Baroni) and, together, they face Téia, the witch who attacked Nanda.
-Kin faints and Kira takes her to Fairyland.
+Kin faints, and Kira takes her to Fairyland.
 There she meets Queen Dara (Vera Fischer) and also Kaly (Zezé Motta).
 Kira finds out about the existence of a pink heart child, generated from the union between two different beings.
 The child is Ana, Nanda's friend, and her tear of fear completes the spell.
 The spell will take place on the next full moon and can only be undone in the Castle of the Witches.
-Unfortunately, fairies can not enter the castle.
+Unfortunately, fairies cannot enter the castle.
 Kira meets Mily (Cláudia Rodrigues), a fumbling little fairy.
 It ends up giving Kira the power to fly.
 Kira takes advantage and leaves for the witch's castle.
 The children and Rafael go to the greenhouse to find Kira.
 They find the Kuines and decide to go to the waterfall along with Chuchu (Luiz Carlos Tourinho) and Alface (Tadeu Mello), Kira's helpers.
 At the behest of Dara, Mily comes to the world of humans to ask for help from Raphael.
 Mily takes everyone to the magical world.
 The witches go to the mirror and discover that Rafael and the others are on the trail.
 Algaz appears and orders the pink-heart child to be captured so that the second tear is extracted.
 Epifania (Deborah Secco), a witch with no talent for evil, pays attention to what they say.
 She is the mother of Ana.
 Adastéia goes to the trail and catches Ana (Maria Mariana Azevedo).
-The spell of the fairy Mily ends, Kira falls and is imprisoned by a gigantic troll.
-Kira is saved from the clutches of the troll by Gorgon (Guilherme Karan), Raphael and his group.
+The spell of the fairy Mily ends, Kira falls, and she is imprisoned by a gigantic troll.
+Kira is saved from the clutches of the troll by Gorgon (Guilherme Karan), Raphael, and his group.
 They head towards the castle.
 Kira gets in, but her friends do not.
 Inside, she sees the torture that the witches do with Ana.
 The girl is trapped in a cage on the cauldron with the boiling potion.
-Kira tries to stop them but can not.
-Rafael arrives and manages to save Kira with the help of Gorgon, the children and the elf Dafnis, Ana's father.
+Kira tries to stop them but cannot.
+Rafael arrives and manages to save Kira with the help of Gorgon, the children, and the elf Dafnis, Ana's father.
 Kira and Rafael use the force of love and thus save Ana and win the witches.
 The castle is going to explode.
 Everyone needs to leave.
 Gorgon and the children are the first.
-The moment is tense, the castle explodes without Kira and Rafael leaving.
+The moment is tense; the castle explodes without Kira and Rafael leaving.
 Among the rubble are the two.
 Kira and Rafael seal their love with a kiss and, later, with a beautiful union ceremony in Faerie.
-Mika and Zinga are present as well as all the other characters.
+Mika and Zinga are present, as well as all the other characters.
 Each character has his farewell story.
 Ana tries to see the future in a crystal ball.
-She sees the image of Kira, Rafael and a child.
+She sees the image of Kira, Rafael, and a child.
 They walk like the harbinger of a happy future.